Itsharshitgoat/RedBrain/README.md

 ## Full Usage & Installation Guide

-To deploy RedBrain to a subreddit, follow these steps using the terminal.
+To deploy Sky For Redbrain to a subreddit, follow these steps using the terminal.

 ### Prerequisites
 1. Ensure you have **Node.js** (v18+) and **npm** installed.